-MontCAS Stay Informed & Find Support On the MSAA & AMSA (Alternates) tab, a series of focused support videos will be available to support tasks associated with preparing for and administering the AMSA.
-TIDE Maintenance Quick Guide This guide walks STCs through the steps to create users and set up new passwords for the school year.
+MontCAS Stay Informed & Find On the MSAA & AMSA (Alternates) tab, a series of focused support videos will be available Support to support tasks associated with preparing for and administering the AMSA.

 For links to AMSA general and test security resources, visit the AMSA page of the OPI State Testing website.